LOCAL AND REGIONAL NEWS WITH RICK HOLT

 Obits

---Funeral service for Faye Payne, 92, of Hernando, Mississippi, formerly of Heth, will be Friday (2/14) at 2 p.m. at Stevens Funeral Home Chapel.
+--Funeral service for Raymond “Ray” Marton Wood, 81, of Marianna will be Tuesday (3/25) at 2 p.m. at Stevens Funeral Home Chapel.
 Burial will follow at Forrest Park Cemetery.
-Visitation will be Friday from 1 p.m. until the time of the service at Stevens Funeral Home, which is in charge of arrangements.
+Visitation will be Tuesday from 1 p.m. until the time of the service at Stevens Funeral Home, which is in charge of arrangements.

 Sports